mattermost/docs/source/administration/config-settings.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 Address displayed on email account used when sending notification emails from Mattermost system.

-So you don't miss messages, please make sure to change this value to an email your system administrator receives, example: `admin@yourcompany.com`.
+So you don't miss messages, please make sure to change this value to an email your system administrator receives, such as ``"admin@yourcompany.com"``.

 +----------------------------------------------------------------------------------------------------------------------------------------------------------------------+
 | This feature's ``config.json`` setting is ``"FeedbackEmail": ""`` with string input.                                                                                 |